 Shopify features a handful of theme templates, both free and paid.
-You can pick a template based on different factors like if you’re running a small catalog, medium, or large industry with hundreds of products.
+You can pick a template based on factors like running a small catalog, medium, or large industry with hundreds of products.

-Shopify templates are simple, customizable, responsive, and checks all the marks of marketing computation.
+Shopify templates are simple, customizable, responsive, and check all the marks of marketing computation.
 There are currently 81 themes listed on the platform with different functionalities.
-Each of these templates are designed with hand-picked features and are customized for maximum security and speed.
+Each of these templates is designed with hand-picked features and is customized for maximum security and speed.

 As for the App Store, Shopify includes dozens of paid and free apps you can install in your store.
-These Shopify apps offer you different functionaries and options to make your online store experience, better.
+These Shopify apps offer you different functions and options to make your online store experience better.

 How good is WooCommerce in terms of Design?